 Make-Up Artist: Job Duties, Occupational Outlook, and Education Prerequisites

 Explore the career requirements for make-up artists.
 Get the facts about education requirements, job outlook, licensure and salary to determine if this is the right career for you.
-Schools offering Culinary Arts degrees can also be found in these popular choices.

 What Does a Make-up Artist Do?